This listing expired on December 31, 2020. Please contact email@example.com for any updated information.

 Anglo-Danish Maritime Archaeological Team (ADMAT) and ADMAT-FRANCE with Muséum National d’Histoire Naturelle at Paris, départememt Préhistoire, UMR-CNRS 7194.

-Dr. Simon Q. Spooner BSc, MRICS, PhD, MCIfA and Project Leader John Downing.
+Dr. Simon Q. Spooner BSc, MRICS, PhD, MCIfA and Project Leader Raimund Krob.

-This is a great opportunity to join one of the longest-running maritime archaeological projects in the Caribbean; as ADMAT returns to The Tile Wreck during 2019.
+This is a great opportunity to join one of the longest-running maritime archaeological projects in the Caribbean; as ADMAT returns to The Tile Wreck during 2021 when COVID-19 is beaten and we can all travel safely.
+Therefore we are creating a Team and once we are able to travel we will set the final dates.
 To join the Team please contact Dr. Spooner.

 ADMAT & ADMAT-FRANCE are running a Maritime Archaeological Project to continue the Survey work on The Tile Wreck 1720’s wreck in Monte Cristi, in the Dominican Republic.
 The work is being carried out for the Oficina Nacional de Patrimonio Cultural Subacuatico (ONPCS) the Government department.
 This project will instruct students survey and exploration techniques as well as documentation of artifacts.
 This is open for all students or volunteers over 18 years of age, with a minimum qualification of PADI Advanced Open Water / BSAC Sports Diver or equivalent.
 The project language is English.
 Two-week slots available.
 Full information about these projects can be found on ADMAT’s website.
 This is a hands-on course going through the process of artefact documentation working on the artefacts from The Tile Wreck.
 For further information on this and other projects, please look at ADMAT’s website.